by Janice Jones Last Updated February 2026

 We can thank Isaac Newton, who was the first to establish a theory of color based on a color wheel.
 Newton used a prism to split white light into a spectrum of colors which led to the creation of the color wheel.

-When choosing colors for your project, consider the mood you want to convey.
 If you create a cozy winter scarf, warm colors like red and orange can make it more inviting.
-Cool colors like blue and green can make it more refreshing if you create a summer shawl.
+Cool colors like blue and green can make a summer shawl feel more refreshing.

 As I mentioned above, each color has a different effect on people.
 It's generally assumed that red carries power, passion, and energy.